 Lead poisoning also posses a threat to humans, especially young children, since lead is also deposited into the hen's eggs.
 Consumption of lead can cause brain damage, high blood pressure, miscarriages, and behavioral problems in children.

 How Lead Poisoning is Diagnosed

-Lead poisoning is diagnosed by blood testing for the presence of lead.
+Lead poisoning can be confirmed through a simple blood test----by sending a small sample of the chicken's blood to a laboratory to confirm the presence of elevated concentrations of lead.
 Amounts of 11 u/dL and above are indicative of toxicity.
 In some cases, lead particles may be seen in radiographs, however not in all cases.

 Documented Lead Poisoning Cases in Poultry